PabloDelHoyo/hans-client/README.md

 This method is called every time a new round starts (when the participant start to answer by moving their square).
 It receives as many arguments as the creator of the subclass wants.

-* `update(snapshot: StateSnapshot, delta: float)`.
+* `fixed_update(snapshot: StateSnapshot, delta: float, sync_ration: float)`.

 This method is called with a fixed `delta`. `delta` is the number of seconds which have passed since the last call to it.
-In the future, to avoid "the spiral of hell", the number of times this method is called in a second may decrease in case a lot of work is being done for a period of time.
-This will have the effect of slowing down the simulation but at least the frame time (number of seconds the render method is called) will stop increasing and increasing
+To avoid running into the "spiral of hell", the number of fixed updates per seconds is upper bounded.
+This will have the effect of slowing down the simulation but at least the frame time (number of seconds the render method is called) will stop increasing and increasing.

-This method is meant to be used for the calculation of the position where the agent will be.
+`sync_ratio` is a quantity which measures how desynchronized `update()` is from `fixed_update()`.
+In real games, it used to take into account the fact that rendering and updating might happen at different rates.
+For this particular application, it is not probably useful.

-* `render(sync_ratio: float)`
+* `update(snaphsot, StateSnapshot, delta: float)`

 This method is not guaranteed to be called at the same rate.
-That will depend on the work done in the update method. `sync_ratio` is a quantity associated to the way `update` and `render` are called at different rates.
+That will depend on the work done in it. `sync_ratio` is a quantity associated to the way `update` and `render` are called at different rates.
 I cannot think of a reason to use it right now, so it can be safely ignored.

 The main purpose of `render` is sending the position to the server.